 Legacy Systems: Unless otherwise noted, this reserve study does not include funding for replacement, renewal, or modernization of legacy systems.
-The authors of this study recognize the need for funding replacement or renewal of certain legacy systems but due to the uncertainty over the life expectancy and/or the degree of replacement that may be required, funding for legacy system, when they exist, is not included in the reserve spending analysis.
-(See Glossary for an explanation of the term "legacy systems.")
+The authors of this study recognize the need for funding legacy systems in certain circumstances but due to the uncertainty over the life expectancy and/or the degree of replacement that may be required, funding for legacy system, when they exist, is not included in the reserve spending analysis.
+(See Glossary for an explanation of the term legacy systems.)